 An important corollary to microbial evolution is the development of cancer by the clonal proliferation of cancer cells (Sprouffske et al. 2012).
 Cancer cells are exposed to different stresses, due to therapy - chemotherapeutic drugs and radiation – as well as the abnormal growth of the tumor.
 It has been shown that mutagenesis is induced in cancer cells under hypoxia stress (Huang et al. 2007; Ruan, Song, and Ouyang 2009), which can lead to mutations that cause durg resistance, tumor progression, and metastasis (Jackson and Loeb 1998; Tomlinson and Bodmer 1999).

 Most importantly, my work contributes and supports the ongoing shift in our understanding of mutation as a regulated response to mal-adaptation and stress, rather than an inevitable result of biophysical and biochemical processes.
-My results provide crucial theoretical support to the observation that mutations are more likely to occur in mal-adapted individuals and in stressful environments.
+My results provide theoretical support to the observation that mutations are more likely to occur in mal-adapted individuals and in stressful environments.

 References